natalieagus/50002/docs/Labs/lab6.md

 ### Task 1: PCSEL Multiplexers

 {: .highlight}
-Implement the `PCSEL mux` section inside `pc_unit.luc`.
+Implement the `PCSEL MUX` section inside `pc_unit.luc`.
 You can follow the following guide, and read each of its relevant sections below.

 ```verilog
     case (pcsel){